504 Plan vs IEP: What Every Teacher Needs to Know

 A third-grade teacher sits across from two parents at a conference table.
 The student has been struggling with focus, losing homework.

-The two plans use different eligibility standards, and the gap between them explains why some students qualify for one but not the other.
+The two plans use different eligibility standards, and the gap between them explains why some learners qualify for one but not the other.
+Use it as a starting point for professional discussion: identify the learner's current need, record evidence from more than one lesson, and agree the next classroom adjustment with the SENCO or family.

 All learners with IEPs also have Section 504 protection; IDEA disabilities fall under 504.
 Many learners needing a 504 Plan don't meet IEP needs.
 A learner with ADHD using seating and extra time may have a 504 plan.
 Another ADHD learner failing subjects despite support may need an IEP evaluation.

-A good 504 Plan links specific accommodations to the learner's disability.
+A good 504 Plan links each accommodation to the learner's disability.
 Examples are organised by condition.
-We must understand working memory and cognitive load to design effective accommodations (Rose & Meyer, 2002).
+To design effective accommodations, we need to understand working memory and cognitive load (Rose & Meyer, 2002).

 The most effective 504 Plans are specific rather than generic.
 "Extended time" is vague.
 "Time-and-a-half on all timed assessments, administered in the resource room" is specific enough to use consistently across teachers.
 Using graphic organisers as a 504 accommodation for writing tasks shows why being specific matters.
 The plan should name which type of organiser and for which assignment types.